 Our solicitors can offer their clients no win no fee claims.
-No win no fee claims provide you with the opportunity to make a claim without having to pay your solicitors legal fees out of your own pocket.
-If you make a no win no fee claim your solicitor will sign a contract with you waiving their right to have you pay their fees if you make a valid claim but you are not awarded compensation.
+No win no fee claims provide you with the opportunity to claim without having to pay your solicitors legal fees out of your own pocket.
+If you make a no win no fee claim your solicitor will sign a contract with you.
+They will waive their right to have you pay their fees if you make a valid claim but you don’t get compensation.
 If that happens they will accept the losses.

-In return you will agree upon an amount of your compensation to which your solicitor will be entitled if your claim receives compensation.
-Receiving payment out of a claimant’s compensation is on a condition of winning the said claim and is sometimes referred to as a “success fee.”
-There is an upper limit of 25% which your solicitor can take from your compensation fee, so you are still assured to receive nearly the full value of your compensation.
+In return you will agree to pay an amount of your compensation to your solicitor if you receive compensation.
+Receiving payment out of a claimant’s compensation is on a condition of winning the claim.
+People sometimes refer to this as a “success fee.”
+There is an upper limit of 25% which your solicitor can take from your compensation fee.
+You still receive nearly the full value of your compensation.
 Because the payment of the solicitors fees is conditional on making a successful claim no win no fee agreements are sometimes referred to as Conditional Fee Agreements.

 If you need more details about no win no fee claims you can ask questions to our team on 0800 073 8801, or by requesting a call from them here.
-The contact number and contact form are also what you can use to begin a claim.
+The contact number and contact form are there to help you begin a claim.

 You can talk to us any time you need to if you want free advice on what to do when seeking compensation for whiplash injuries or if you’ve decided to attempt a compensation claim.
 Our contact number is 0800 073 8801.
 If you want a pre-arranged phone call with our team, simply put your details in our online form.

-Laws regarding whiplash compensation claims have been through some changes in recent years, you can read up on it here.
+Laws regarding whiplash compensation claims have changed in recent years.
+You can read about changes here.